Early Years Resources

 Project idea 1 – School toilets

 The Eco-Committee can look at ways to save water in the school bathrooms.
 One way is to investigate the possibility of getting ‘toilet hippo’ devices to put into the cisterns to reduce the volume of water in each flush.
 A more ambitious action could be to replace manual taps with ones that automatically turn off.
-Outside of the school bathrooms, the Eco-Committee could look into getting rainwater butts to reduce the amount of tap water used on the school grounds.
+Outside of the school bathrooms, the Eco-Committee could install rainwater butts to reduce the amount of tap water used on the school grounds.
 By using water bills the Eco-Committee can monitor and evaluate the effect their different initiatives are having.

 Project idea 2 – Reduce your ‘hidden’ water